anmv921/rumos-projeto-dicionario/README.md

 in tailwind.config.js added ''./*.html' to content so that tailwind styles are applied to html files

-to run the script we use -> npm run build-css
+to run the script we use:

+>npm run build-css